rrobinn/academic-kickstart/content/project/fractal.md

 # Find out more
 For more information on this project, please check out [my github](https://github.com/rrobinn/fractal-eye-analyses).

-Here you'll find nitty-gritty information on how I applied [Multifractal Detrended Fluctuation Analysis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3366552/) to eye-tracking data.
+Here you'll find nitty-gritty information on how I:
+1. Created time series from 300 Hz eye-tracking data.
+2. Used  [Multifractal Detrended Fluctuation Analysis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3366552/) to calculate the fractality of each time series.
+3. Built statistical model of how babies' attention becomes more coordinated during the first years of life.

+(Here's a sneak peak).

 {{< figure library="true" src="xy_coord.png" title="Step 1.
 Extract (x,y) coordinates of where infant is looking" lightbox="true" >}}
 {{< figure library="true" src="amplitude.png" title="Step 2.
 Create unidimensional time series by calculating amplitude (e.g. change in eye-gaze position from one moment to the next)" lightbox="true" >}}
+{{< figure library="true" src="palmer_fig1.png" title="Step 3.
+Figure from Palmer et al. (2018). (a) Simulated time series noises. (b) "Power law" relation between power and frequency of fluctuations in respective time series.
+Scaling exponents close to 1 (Pink Noise) indicate a fractal structure." lightbox="true" >}}